ManuelWestermeier/easy-messenger/README.md

 5. On some points in the code you have to change the frontent location

-Enjoy using QUATSCHER – the secure and open source encrypted messenger!
+Enjoy using PrivusChat – the secure and open source encrypted messenger!

 ### 5,826 lines usercode